Loading...

 Hearing

-Nebraska law requires associations to provide homeowners with notice and an opportunity to be heard before imposing fines under §76-860 (condominiums) and corresponding provisions for planned communities.
-While Nebraska does not impose a statutory cap on fine amounts, the procedural protections and governance requirements provide meaningful safeguards for homeowners.
+For condominiums, Nebraska law requires the association to provide notice and an opportunity to be heard before imposing fines (§76-860).
+Nebraska does not impose a statutory cap on fine amounts.
+For ordinary HOAs, fine amounts and procedures come from the governing documents, supplemented by Nebraska contract and property law.

-This guide covers Nebraska HOA law, how to fight violations, your rights under the Condominium Act and Planned Community Act, and strategies for challenging unfair enforcement.
+This guide covers Nebraska HOA law, how to fight violations, your rights as a homeowner, and strategies for challenging unfair enforcement.
 Compare Nebraska to neighboring states: Kansas, Colorado, Iowa.

-Nebraska does not impose a statutory cap on HOA fines.
+Read the full Nebraska dispute guide →Nebraska does not impose a statutory cap on HOA fines.
 Fine amounts are determined by your CC&Rs and governing documents.
-However, Nebraska law requires notice and an opportunity to be heard before fines are imposed, and courts can review fines for reasonableness.
+For condominiums, the association must provide notice and an opportunity to be heard before imposing fines (§76-860), and courts can review fines for reasonableness.

 Explore detailed guides for specific violation types, including your rights, sample response letters, and appeal strategies.